General-Purpose Models for the Chemical Sciences: LLMs and Beyond: The Shape and Structure of Chemical Data

 Other recent approaches have harnessed auto-formalization\autocite{NEURIPS2022_d0c6bc64}, a \gls{llm}-powered approach that can turn natural-language mathematical proofs into computer-verifiable mathematical languages such as \modelname{Lean}\autocite{de2015lean} or \modelname{Isabelle}\autocite{wenzel2008isabelle}.
 Such datasets have been utilized to advance mathematical capabilities in \glspl{lm}.\autocite{xin2024deepseek,trinh2024solving}

 A drawback of generatively augmented data is that its validity is cumbersome to assess at scale, unless it can be verified automatically by a computer program.
-For example, it was demonstrated that an increasing ratio of synthetic data can facilitate model collapse.\autocite{kazdan2024collapse,shumailov2024ai}
+In addition, it was demonstrated that an increasing ratio of synthetic data can facilitate model collapse.\autocite{kazdan2024collapse,shumailov2024ai}

-Having reviewed the data sources and generation methods, we will, in the following, discuss architectures and training approaches for \glspl{gpm}.